 Acclaimed for a rich heritage of excellence in the fine arts, the Music Department provides stimulating and multi-faceted opportunities and experiences for our students.
 In addition to the bachelor of arts degree in two areas, a minor in music is also available.
 Majors tracks:

 Students may audition for one of our numerous talent scholarships.
 The prestigious Lane Scholars Program provides three full-tuition scholarships annually to academically superior first-year applicants for admission whose intended major is in the area of fine arts.
 Eligible candidates must be invited to compete at Scholarship Day, possess strong academic credentials, and demonstrate their interest and ability to engage in research.

-Majors: General Music or Music with an emphasis in organ, piano, or voice
+Majors: General Music, Music with an emphasis in organ, piano, or voice, or Pre-music Therapy

 Music majors at Wesleyan receive unrivaled personal attention and abundant performance opportunities at school and around the community.
 Our outstanding facilities include elegant performance venues (Burden Parlor, Pierce Chapel, Porter Auditorium), a collection of beautifully restored Steinway and Boesendorfer pianos, one of the most well-known organs in the Southeastern United States (Goodwyn-Candler-Panoz Organ), and access to an extensive number of scores, books, and electronic resources.